Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 The question of travel time was *probably* not major.
 Aru might be a *long* way from Earth or Cimbrean, but ship jumps were already necessary just to leave Sol.
 Knowing what he did of them, Sir Patrick could see no reason why spaceships at least shouldn’t return to making long-distance jumps sooner rather than later.
 They’d be a poor substitute for the massive interplanetary jump arrays, but still endlessly better than leaving valuable ships, crew and cargo to steam slowly across the interstellar void where the Hunters could get them.

-And of course… there was the 946th to consider.
+And of course... there was the 946th to consider.

 Eviscerated though the spacefighter wing might be, it still *existed,* on paper at least.
 It had a commanding officer and a couple of pilots.
 Replacement pilots would take time to re-train and redeploy, but the talent was there to draw from.
 That just left planes.